-Cape Fear Community College in partnership with the Employment Security Commission, JobLink Centers in New Hanover and Pender counties, is offering the Career Readiness Certificate (CRC) program.
-The CRC is a portable credential recognized by many employers across the State and nationwide that allows a job candidate to prove his/her skills in three areas:
+Cape Fear Community College in partnership with the Division of Employment Security, JobLink Centers in New Hanover and Pender counties, is offering the National Career Readiness Certificate (NCRC) program.
+The NCRC is a national credential recognized by many employers across the State and nationwide that allows a job candidate to prove his/her skills in three areas:

-Furthermore there are additional areas where skills can be assessed, including:
+Additional areas where skills can be assessed include:

 All of this allows employers to make informed employment and training decisions.
 Higher skills indicate a person’s readiness for a greater range of responsibility.